nsitapara/RacePaceCalc/README.md

 The user can just consume the service on a deployed instance by making a POST call with below payload to [nsitapara.com/api/race-pace](https://www.nsitapara.com/api/race-pace).

-To calculate the race pace, make a POST call to the URL: http://localhost:3000/api/race-pace with the following JSON payload:

 ```json
 {
   "time": "HH:MM:SS"
 }
 ```

 Replace "HH:MM:SS" with the actual time in the format mentioned above.

 ### Example